thkukuk/mqtt-exporter/README.md

 **MQTT Exporter - listens to MQTT topics and forwards them to InfluxDB**

 This exporter listens to MQTT topics and stores them in an InfluxDB database.
-It takes the JSON message from the topics and translates this between the MQTT represenation and the format needed for database storage.
+It takes the message from the topics (which can be a single value or a JSON struct) and translates it between the MQTT represenation and the format needed for database storage.
 How this translation is done is specified in the configuration file for mqtt-exporter, as you normally cannot adjust the messages IoT devices send.
 The IoT devices will push their metrics via MQTT to an MQTT Broker and this exporter subscribes to the broker and processes the rrecived messages.

 ```plaintext
  IoT Sensors -> publish -> MQTT Broker <- subcribed <- MQTT-Exporter -> stores -> InfluxDB
  ```

 I wrote this exporter initial to export the power metering values of my Shelly Plug S and Shelly Plus H&T devices to an InfluxDB and make them visible in Grafana.
+There is a blog from me which explains how this works in more detail with many example: [Export MQTT Topics to InfluxDB](https://www.thkukuk.de/blog/mqtt-exporter/)

 ## Assumptions about Messages and Topics